senopui/character_select_stand_alone_app/README.md

 # Character Select SAA
 This is a Stand Alone App with AI prompt and ComfyUI/WebUI API support.

+Special thanks to [lanner0403](https://github.com/lanner0403/WAI-NSFW-illustrious-character-select) for providing the role data, please support his webui plugin.
 ------

 # Install and Run